promerpr/scanstatistics/cran-comments.md

 not using these features of C++ is simply too high.
 Thus, I think the larger size of the installed package is warranted.

-### Using Ubuntu 14.04.5
-There were no ERRORs or WARNINGs.

-There was 1 NOTE:

-* installed size is 6.2Mb, sub-directories of 1Mb or more: libs 5.7Mb

-Explanation: see above.

-### Using win-builder
-There were no ERRORs, WARNINGs or NOTEs.

 # Downstream dependencies

 There are currently no downstream dependencies for this package.